rajikak/maths/README.md

 * [CS053 The Matrix in Computer Science](https://cs.brown.edu/courses/cs053/current/lectures.htm)

 # Roadmap
-* [ ] Implement each formula in Python and Zig, provide explantion for the impl with a Jupiter notebook and provide benchmarks to show how Python vs Zig performs.
+* [ ] Implement each formula in Python, Go and Zig, provide explantion for the impl with a Jupiter notebook and provide benchmarks to show how Python vs Go vs Zig performs.